michaelevol/uavs_jamming_detection/README.md

 If you have any porblems we are glad to provide assistance. **Please do provide a complete problem description containing**
 1. What exactly where you trying to do?
 2. What steps did you perform to achieve this?
-3. What happend (with complete verbose output)?
+3. What happend (with screenshot better)?
 4. Why do you think something went wrong?
 What should have happend instead?

 Maintainer of this project: